-Dear Parents/Guardians and Students, This handbook includes important policies and procedures pertaining to the safe schools in the Middletown City School District for the 2022-2023 school year. e operation of Please carefully review these policies and the information provided regarding so expectations and appropriate courses of action, as described in this handbook. chool policies, The Computer Usage Agreement form below must be completed for each stude your child's school office. nt and returned to
+This handbook includes important policies and procedures pertaining to the safe operation of schools in the Middletown City School District for the 2022-2023 school year.

+expectations and appropriate courses of action, as described in this handbook.
-Computer Network Agreement

-I/We,, the parent(s) of (student name), have read and understand the computer policy and its guidelines and regulations and we agree to its terms and conditions.
+Please carefully review these policies and the information provided regarding school policies, The Computer Usage Agreement form below must be completed for each student and returned to your child's school office.
+Computer Network Agreement I/We, , the parent(s) of (student name) have read and understand the computer policy and its guidelines and regulations and we agree to its terms and conditions.
 We confirm our child's intentions to abide by the terms and conditions therein, and we agree to supervise our child's use of the computer network from home or outside of the classroom.
 Parent's/Guardian's Signature Date